-Chapter 63 is the best climax for Episode 13 since it includes the shocking marriage proposal.
-But Chapter 64 is the best stopping point since it only seals the moment by resolving their feelings rather than ending on just a cliffhanger.
+If the anime production committee had intended to leave the door open for a second season, Chapter 63 would have been the best climax for Episode 13 since it includes the shocking marriage proposal.
+Then Chapter 64 is the best stopping point since it only seals the moment by resolving their feelings rather than ending on just a cliffhanger.

-(It’s also possible that the second half of the first season will dramatically increase the pacing in a rush to reach the final ending.
-While adapting 122 chapters in only 13 episodes would be disappointing, the idea makes sense since later chapters focus on developing other relationships.
-Thus, the anime’s focus would be entirely on Hori x Miyamura.)
+Instead, the second half of the first season dramatically increased the pacing in a rush to reach the final ending.
+While adapting 122 chapters in only 13 episodes is disappointing, the idea makes sense since later chapters focus on developing other relationships.
+Thus, the anime’s focus was entirely on Hori x Miyamura.

-The good news is that this stopping point leaves plenty of room for Horimiya Season 2.
-Some of the funnier skipped content could also be adapted by the second season.
+The good news is that this stopping point leaves plenty of room for more Horimiya OVA episodes.
+Some of the funnier skipped content from the first half of the manga could also be adapted in this manner.

-Better yet, English-only manga readers who wish to read ahead of the anime can pick up the English Volume 10 right away.
+Better yet, English-only manga readers who wish to read what was skipped can pick up the English Volume 10 right away.

-Hori-san to Miyamura-kun Season 2 anime spoilers (plot summary/synopsis)
+Hori-san to Miyamura-kun manga Volume 10 spoilers (plot summary/synopsis)

-The last time we watched the anime, Hori and Miyamura decide to ring in the New Year at the local shrine.
+As of Episode 12, Hori and Miyamura decided to ring in the New Year at the local shrine.
 As the pair and their friends return to their everyday lives and usual hijinks, both the special days and the humdrum ones prove irreplaceable.

 But these precious days can’t last forever.
 Their last term in high school has just begun and graduation is coming soon.
 And with graduation comes many decisions needing to be made.